Understanding the Value of Self-Pay Neuropsychological Evaluations

 When comparing evaluation options, it can be helpful to ask:

-• How long am I willing to wait?
+• How long am I comfortable waiting for answers?

 • Can I use HSA or FSA funds?